-My grandmother was never sure she saw her husband leave with the gypsies.
+My grandmother never saw my grandfather leave with the gypsies.
 She was his second wife and was not yet married to him when the gypsies came.
-Nonetheless, at family gatherings when she told this story to me, she always said she could somehow remember the knives in the men’s hands glinting under the porch light.
+Nonetheless, at family gatherings when she told this story to me, she always said she could somehow see the knives in the men’s hands glinting under the porch light.

 Some hours later, the knives are put away.
-It is not necessary for a gypsy to threaten this white man to make him do his best.
+It is not necessary for a gypsy to threaten this white man to make him do his best for a dying woman.

 In a career spanning four decades, most of that time as the only doctor in Angola, Indiana, my grandfather delivered thousands of babies.
 He drove a horse and buggy, or later on a Ford Model T, to outlying farms where births were often already in progress by the time he could be summoned and arrive.
 He delivered babies with frightened husbands or children as assistants.
 He delivered babies in antique bedsteads, on scrubbed kitchen tables, even on un-scrubbed floors.
 He delivered babies with no more equipment than would fit in the same kind of medical bag you now see only in old movies.
 Despite all that, my grandfather lost only one woman in childbirth.

-The woman was his wife.
+The woman was his first wife.
 The child was my mother.